ChefsClub/slate/source/index.html.md

 --------- | -----------
 latitude |
 longititude |
-area_id | The area ID to retrieve the highlights
+area | The area slug to retrieve the highlights

 ### HTTP Request